Section 3: Animals

 During the Eocene Epoch (55 to 34 million years ago), the average temperature was more than 20 degrees warmer than today.
 Dense tropical forests covered North Dakota.
 Rodents, fish, reptiles, birds, and many kinds of mammals lived during the Eocene Epoch.

 Large mammals wandered into North Dakota from Asia across the Bering Land Bridge.
 The Coryphodon (kor RIF oh don) was similar to, but larger than, the modern hippopotamus.
 This animal probably wandered in swamps eating swamp plants.
 It was large and slow, with a very small brain.
 The Coryphodon was probably the dullest mammal of all time.

 The first horse, the ancestor of all modern horses, roamed the northern plains browsing on leaves.
-It looked like a deer, but was about the size of a small dog with four padded toes on the front feet and three padded toes on the back feet.
+It looked much like a deer, but was about the size of a small dog with four padded toes on the front feet and three padded toes on the back feet.
 This animal has two names: Eohippus (ee oh HIP us) or dawn horse; and Hyracotherium, (hye rack oh THEER ee um) or hyrax-like beast, a mistaken name that the little horse has been stuck with for more than 100 years.

 The Eocene Epoch ended as the global temperature dropped and the climate became drier.
 A few alligators managed to survive in lowland swamps during the early Oligocene Epoch, but the changing climate did not support the animals that had thrived during the Eocene.